xiangcatherine/ruby-object/README.md

 puts england.language           # invoking the 'getter'
 ```

+### Lab : Writing Getters and Setters

+Go back to the `person.rb` file inside the `lib` directory.
+For each of the instance properties you defined earlier,
+create two accessor methods, a 'getter' and a 'setter',
+so that those properties can be manipulated after the object is instantiated.

+To check that your code is working correctly,
+go to the root of the repo and run `rspec spec`;
+if all tests are passing, you've done it right!

 However, creating two methods (a 'setter' and a 'getter') for every property of
 an object is pretty tedious, especially since the methods are all essentially